 I am a Visiting Assistant Professor of Computer Science at Middlebury College where I enjoy working with undergraduates in the classroom and on research.
 Previously, I was a Hartree Postdoctoral Fellow at the University of Maryland in QuICS - the Joint Center for Quantum Information and Computer Science.
-Previously, I earned a PhD in physics from MIT and a BA in astrophysics from Williams College.
+I earned a PhD in physics from MIT and a BA in astrophysics from Williams College.

 I study quantum computers, which take advantage of the laws governing small physical systems in order to solve computational problems.
 I design algorithms for quantum computers and try to prove that their performance is better than the best classical algorithms.
 I also create efficient and accurate ways of characterizing errors in experimental quantum computers.
 I sometimes dabble in quantum complexity theory and quantum information theory.